Nexosis/nexosis.github.io/_guides/MissingValues.md

 ---

 ### Working with Missing Values
-When working with time-series data you may have gaps in the target interval where no data was collected.
-This can cause some issues for our time series prediction algorithms because it is not clear how to interpret that data and causes most algorithms to perform poorly.
+When working with your data you may have gaps where no data was collected.
+This can cause some issues when creating models because it is not clear how to interpret that data and can cause our algorithms to perform poorly.

-If you are cleaning your data before submitting it to Nexosis then it's best to figure out what a missing value means to you in your domain of expertise and fill in the missing values at the interval you intend to predict.
+While we will attempt to fill in values, if you are cleaning your data before submitting it to Nexosis then it's best to figure out what a missing value means to you in your domain of expertise and fill in the missing values at the interval you intend to predict.

 For example, given a daily dataset: